Wanna know one of the top excuses entrepreneurs use to avoid outsourcing tasks?

 Let’s dig into 3 categories of work that can easily be handed off to contractors, and require minimum supervision and follow-up.

-Delegate Repetitive Administrative Tasks
+Outsource Repetitive Administrative Tasks

 The vast majority of my clients absolutely loathe handling their own essential-but-mind-numbing administrative work.
 (And, frankly, so do I!)
 Luckily, these are among the easiest tasks to hand off to team members.

 Here are a few types of administrative work that can downshift to autopilot once outsourced: